tom-barone/discontent/README.md

 For the nuts and bolts, see the [Architecture](./docs/architecture.md) page.

-For instructions on building, testing & developing; see the [Contributing](./docs/contributing.md) page.
+For instructions on building, testing & developing see the [Contributing](./docs/contributing.md) page.